 12. In 2003 an Ohio man was convicted of the murder of his family in California after an entomologist identified that some of the bugs caught in the radiator of his car were local to California, thus refuting the suspect's alibi.

-13. Ken Osmond, Eddie Haskell from Leave It to Beaver, became a police officer for the LAPD and was shot three times while on a foot chase with a car thief.
+13. Ken Osmond, Eddie Haskell from Leave It to Beaver movie, became a police officer for the LAPD and was shot three times while on a foot chase with a car thief.
 He was placed on disability and later retired after 18 years on the force.

 14. “Killing Season” is a British medical term used to describe the time around August, when the newly qualified doctors join the National Health Service.